mickeys/non_trivial_gnuplot/graphing_ping/README.md

 Look at that, we're already past the preamble.
 Not a lot of requisite experience needed.
 Let's move on to our program, which is broken into two interacting parts:

-1. The _collector_, gathering data on the health of the connection between your computer and `$arget`, and
+1. The _collector_, gathering data on the health of the connection between your computer and `$target`, and
 2. The _grapher_, which will pictorially display the data.

 ### The collector